-This chapter may be cited as the "Delaware Whistleblowers' Protection Act."
-"Employee" means a person employed full or part-time by any employer, and shall include, but not be limited contractors, and volunteer firefighters as defined in sole proprietorship, corporation or other business committee, board, council, bureau, or authority or performed for wages or under any contract of hire, "Person" means an individual, sole proprietorship, written or oral, express or implied.
+- As used in this chapter: (1) "Employee" means a person employed full or parttime by any employer, and shall include, but not be limited to, at-will employees, contract employees, independent contractors, and volunteer firefighters - "Employer" means any person, partnership, association, sole proprietorship, corporation or other business entity, including any department, agency, commission, committee, board, council, bureau, or authority or any subdivision of them in state, county or municipal government.
+One shall employ another if services are performed for wages or under any contract of hire, written or oral, express or implied. as defined in § 6651(c) of Title 16.